 To Make the Filling

-- Add sugar and soy sauce.
+- Add 2 tsp sugar and 1 Tbsp soy sauce.

-- Mix the onion and meat together until well-combined.
+- Mix the onion and meat together until well combined.

-- Prepare the wonton wrappers, a baking sheet lined with parchment paper, a 1-Tbsp measuring spoon, and a butter knife.
-Scoop the filling into the measuring spoon, and level the meat off with the knife.
-Make sure the wonton wrappers are covered in plastic wraps or damp towel while you stuff the filling in so they won't get dry.
+- Prepare 35 wonton wrappers, a baking sheet lined with parchment paper, a 1 Tbsp measuring spoon, and a butter knife.
+Make sure the wonton wrappers are covered in plastic wrap or a damp towel while you stuff the filling so they don‘t dry out.

-- Transfer the filling to the center of a wonton wrapper.
+- Scoop the filling into the measuring spoon and level the meat off with the knife.
+Transfer the filling to the center of a wonton wrapper.

 - Using your left hand (if you’re a righty), make a round hole by connecting your thumb and index finger with the rest of fingers next to each other.
 Place a wonton wrapper with the filling on top of it.
-Tip: Once you get used to making Shumai, you can place the wrapper and then directly put the filling on top, instead of using a measuring spoon.
+Tip: Once you get used to making shumai, you can place the wrapper and then directly put the filling on top, instead of using a measuring spoon.

 - Using the butter knife or the back of a teaspoon, gently press the filling down while holding the fingers firmly.
-After you press the meat down, rotate the Shumai 45 degrees so the meat is evenly distributed in the center of the wrapper.
+After you press the meat down, rotate the shumai 45 degrees so the meat is evenly distributed in the center of the wrapper.
 Finally, smooth out the surface of the meat.

-- Your left fingers should look like this while you press the meat inside, the ring finger and pinky right underneath the bottom of the Shumai to create the flat base.
+- Your left fingers should look like this while you press the meat inside, the ring finger and pinky right underneath the bottom of the shumai to create the flat base.
 Continue with the rest of the wrappers and filling until one of them runs out.

 - After 8-10 minutes, check to see if the meat is cooked through.
 Then transfer the bamboo steamer basket on top of a large plate.

-To Serve and Store
+To Serve

-- Bring to the table and serve immediately with soy sauce, rice vinegar, Japanese chili oil (la-yu) and Japanese karashi mustard.
-You can freeze before or after steaming them.
-Place each Shumai on a baking sheet lined with parchment paper without touching each other, and flash freeze for 1 hour.
+- You can freeze the dumplings before or after steaming them.
+Place each shumai on a baking sheet lined with parchment paper without touching each other, and flash freeze for 1 hour.
 Once frozen, transfer to a freezer bag.
-You can steam frozen Shumai without thawing (just need to steam for an extra few minutes).
+You can steam frozen shumai without thawing (just steam for an extra few minutes).

 Nutrition